Stock market today: Wall Street falls after hot inflation report burns hopes for a June rate cut

 Big U.S. companies are lining up on the runway to say how much profit they earned during the first three months of the year, and Delta Air Lines helped kick off the reporting season by delivering stronger-than-expected results.

 The airline said it's seeing strong demand for flights around the world, and it expects the strength to continue through the spring.
-Its stock climbed as much as 4% during the morning before flipping to a modest loss of 0.1%.
-Other airline stocks were doing better, including a 0.9% rise for United Airlines.
+Its stock climbed as much as 4% during the morning before flipping to a loss of 2%.
+Other airline stocks were also slipping, including a 2% loss for United Airlines.

 The banking industry will soon take the spotlight in earnings season, with JPMorgan Chase and Wells Fargo among those reporting on Friday.

-In stock markets abroad, indexes fell across much of Europe.
+In stock markets abroad, indexes were mixed across much of Europe.
 In Asia, stocks rose 1.9% in Hong Kong but fell 0.7% in Shanghai after Fitch Ratings lowered its outlook for China's public finances.

 AP Business Writers Matt Ott and Elaine Kurtenbach contributed.